Xalgorithms/general-documentation/docs/data.storage.md

 processing pipeline.
 Currently, these Jobs are:

-1. Determining which rules are valid and effective in the jurisdication of a document.
+1. Determining which rules are valid and effective in the jurisdiction of a document.
 These are called the *effective* rules.

 1. Filtering the effective rules based on envelope data in the